 The general concept involves eating more whole (unprocessed) foods, such as fruits and veggies and whole grains.
 "Acceptable" sweeteners include agave nectar, honey, stevia and evaporated cane juice rather than processed sugar.
 See sample Clean Eating menu (and actual recipes for a week) on the website.

-For those who like shopping lists, everything you need to feed a single person from these menus is available (I assume that the four serving menu items could, theoretically, be frozen if you don't use all the leftovers).
-You can also print a clean copy from the website rather than tear it out of the magazine or photocopy it.
+For those who like shopping lists, everything you need to feed a single person from these menus is available (I assume that

 The recipes included in the two-week plan have nutritional information and there is a daily nutritional calculation.
 If you wish to deviate from the daily choices, you'll have to look up on the labels of what you're eating for the individual meals.